japila-books/spark-sql-internals/docs/declarative-pipelines/SparkPipelines.md

 `run` sends a `CreateDataflowGraph` command for execution in the Spark Connect server.

 !!! note "Spark Connect Server and Command Execution"
-    `CreateDataflowGraph` and other pipeline commands are handled by [PipelinesHandler](PipelinesHandler.md) on the Spark Connect server.
+    `CreateDataflowGraph` is handled by [PipelinesHandler](PipelinesHandler.md#createDataflowGraph) on the Spark Connect Server.

 `run` prints out the following log message: